josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 &lt;/template&gt;
 </Code>

 _(Not pictured: there's also a GraphQL query to grab the currently viewed project.
 I just didn't show that for the sake of simplicity.)_

 ---

 So moving all my WordPress posts to Markdown files and abandoning the database altogether didn't seem like that much of a leap; the pieces were all there already. (_I was only half-right in that assessment; more on that in a bit_.)
+And I liked the idea of working with a purely file- and code-based site a lot.

 Having all your content hosted in the repository along with your files means that search-and-replace is easy, and can be done in your text editor, rather than via MySQL or WP-CLI.
-It also means anybody can contribute a pull request to correct mistakes or add context.
+It also means anybody can contribute a pull request to correct mistakes or provide context.
 Plus, previewing posts as they're being written was always a problem with headless.
 I'm sure you could do some tricky things to make it possible, but none of them were as easy as simply spinning up a local dev server and writing in a Markdown file, watching your post auto-refresh in the browser every time you save.

 But most importantly for me: it means I no longer even need a database.
 MySQL need not be a part of the stack any longer, because everything I have on the site is in a `.md` file.

-I shied away from this approach for a couple of main reasons previously:
+When I was initially converting this site to headless, I didn't go full static at the time for two reasons:

 1. I liked having WordPress's REST API to query for searches; and
 2. Exporting WordPress posts as Markdown is somewhere between not easy and painstakingly tedious.